gitter-badger/Zelsinki/CITY_RULES.md

 ## Entities
 ### City
-Have as many inhabitants as possible in a one year (365 days).
 The main object in a simulation.
 Each time user run simulator, a new city created.
 The city includes all of the other entities as its’ parameters.
 Let's imagine, that by default each city has a storehouse, where you can find all resources that currently available in the City.

 ### Person(People)